Goin' Down (The Monkees song): Lyrics

-Diane Hildebrand's lyrics to "Goin' Down" describe a man whose relationship has ended, and he attempts to "end it all" by drunkenly leaping into the river to be dragged away by the current.
-He immediately regrets the decision and comes to a self-realization before coming to shore in New Orleans to partake in its "swingin' scenes".
+Diane Hildebrand's lyrics to "Goin' Down" describe a man who attempts suicide by drunkenly leaping into a river after his relationship with a woman has ended.
+He immediately regrets his decision, but achieves a self-realization during the night as the current carries him downstream.
+By sunrise of the following morning, his mood has greatly improved and he has decided to travel to New Orleans in search of some "swingin' scenes."

 Dolenz explained, "Diane Hildebrand was given the track, and she was told to go away and write a song.
 She came back with this song, and I started practicing it.
 Singing it like this (adopts slow tempo).
 She said, 'No, no. It's twice that fast.'
 I was doing it half-time.
 I remember that I said, 'What?!'
 She said, 'Yes, it's twice that fast.'
 I get a lot of comments about that tune.
 (On the TV show) I did that live.
 You don't see nobody doing that stuff these days, do ya?"

 Reception and legacy

 With the song's A-side "Daydream Believer" reaching number one on the Billboard Hot 100, "Goin' Down" managed to chart at number 104 nationally.
 After its release, the composition became a staple of the Monkees' touring setlists, with a live version of the song appearing on the album 2001: Live in Las Vegas.
 An extended rendition of "Goin' Down" also appears on the deluxe version of Pisces, Aquarius, Capricorn & Jones Ltd., Greatest Hits, The Best of the Monkees, and Extended Versions.

-In 2012, the composition was used in the television show Breaking Bad.
-Dolenz, who was unaware it was to be featured on the show, commented, "'Goin' Down' has nothing to do with drugs, obviously.
+In 2012, the song was featured on an episode of the television series Breaking Bad, during a scene in which characters cook methamphetamine.
+Dolenz responded, "'Goin' Down' has nothing to do with drugs, obviously.
 And I certainly don't condone meth — that is nasty stuff that kills a lot of people and ruins a lot of lives. ...
-On the other hand, I like the TV show, it's very well-made. ...
-And no, I didn't make a penny".
+On the other hand, I like the TV show, it's very well-made".
+Because the rights to the band's catalog remained with the record company, he was not consulted in advance on the song's use, and said he "didn't make a dime" from it.